cristianCeamatu/assist-pomodoro/README.md

 # This is a Pomodoro clock web app built in few hours

 ![screenshot]()

-- I build this project as a requirement to pass the TheOdinProject modules.
 - The web app is mobile responsive.

 ## Built With

-- HTML,
+- React.js
-- CSS,
+- Redux toolkit
-- JS
+- Styled components

 ## Live Demo